SeppNel/Linux-LiveSplit-Hotkeys/README.md

 # Usage
 Enable the TCP server in LiveSplit: Right Click -> Control -> Enable TCP server.

-Next you need to know wich id does your keyboard have, for that run either: `ls -la /dev/input/by-id/` or `sudo evtest` and look for wich event number is assigned to your keyboard.
-Once you know wich one is it, write it in the config file (instructions below)
+Configure your hotkeys in the `configFile.yml` to your liking.
+You have more information below.

 Then open a terminal and run `sudo ./liveSplit-hotkeys`

 ## Configuration
-You can configure wich keyboard to listen for and the hotkeys by editing the config file in the program folder.
+If the option autoDetectKeybooard is enabled in `configFile.yml` (default) the program will try to auto detect your keyboard.
+If this fails, you can configure wich keyboard to listen for and the hotkeys by editing the config file in the program folder.

-To set wich keyboard to listen to, open `configFile.yml` and set the value of `keyboard`
+To set wich keyboard to listen to, open `configFile.yml` and set the value of `autoDetectKeybooard` to False and set the value `keyboard` according to your keyboard event number.
+You can find it with either: `ls -la /dev/input/by-id/` or `sudo evtest` and look for wich event number is assigned to your keyboard.

 In that same file, you can set the hotkeys by modifying the default values.
 Here is a list of wich values correspond to wich keys: